 Introduction

 Halloysite and metahalloysite are polymorphic varieties of kaolinite.
-The main difference between halloysite and other kaolinite polymorphs is their morphology, which is predominantly tubular, but can also be spherical, placoid, or irregular (Joussein et al. 2005), while kaolinite occurs in a hexagonal or pseudo-hexagonal placoid form (Murray 2000).
+The characteristic that distinguishes halloysite as a distict kaolin mineral is the presence of molecules of H2O in the interlayer space (Churchman & Carr 1975).
+Halloysite morphology is predominantly tubular, but can also be spherical, placoid, or irregular (Joussein et al. 2005), while kaolinite occurs in a hexagonal or pseudo-hexagonal placoid form (Murray 2000).
 More than one type of halloysite morphology can occur in the same deposit (Pasbakhsh & Churchman 2015).
 This tubular shape is due to the arrangement of water molecules, interspersed repeatedly every two lamellae (Levis & Deasy 2002).
 Halloysite occurs in two forms: a hydrated one, with a layer of water molecules between the mineral layers, and a dehydrated one.
 The hydrated form has basal spacing of 10 Å (Al2Si2O5(OH)4.2H2O), while the dehydrated form has spacing of 7 Å (Al2Si2O5(OH)4) (Souza Santos, Toledo & Souza Santos 2009).

 Because of its tubular morphology, since 2007 there has been rising interest in the potential of halloysite as a nanomaterial, particularly in polymer nanocomposites and active agents for medicine, agriculture, and other uses (Pasbakhsh & Churchman 2015).

 The nanometric thickness of the layers can be chemically modified to be compatible with organic polymers.
-The idea of using halloysite nanotubes in applications is to fill the inner orifice of the tube with a specific chemical and release it in a slow or controlled manner.
+The idea of using halloysite nanotubes in applications is to fill the inner orifice of the tube with the chemical compound of interest and release it in a slow or controlled manner.
 Studies have been performed to investigate the use of nanotubes in anti fungicides, paints for walls, antimicrobial compounds, food preservatives and packaging materials, and biomedical applications for the controlled release of drugs (Souza Santos, Toledo & Souza Santos 2009).

-Tubular halloysite deposits are generally primary, being rarely found in deposits of sedimentary origin.
+Tubular halloysite deposits are generally associated to kaolins formed by weathering or hidrotermalism, being rarely found in deposits of sedimentary kaolin origin.
 The main deposits in the world are in the state of Utah, USA (Wilson & Keeling 2016), Guizhou, Yunnan and Hunan, China (Wilson 2004), Biga, Turkey (Ece et al. 2008), and the Karikeri-Matauri basin, New Zeeland (Brathwaite et al. 2012).

 The kaolin deposits where halloysite occurs in Brazil are located in the South and Southeast regions (Figure 1), mainly in the state of Minas Gerais (Tolentino Jr. 2019; Souza Santos, Toledo & Souza Santos 2009; Wilson, Souza Santos & Souza Santos 2006; Campos & Souza Santos 1986; Pimentel 1966; Souza Santos, Brindley & Souza Santos 1964), São Paulo (Souza Santos, Toledo & Souza Santos 2009; Wilson, Souza Santos & Souza Santos 2006, 1998; Campos & Souza Santos 1986; Pimentel 1966; Angeleri, Souza Santos & Souza Santos 1963; Visconti & Nicot 1956; Paiva 1956) and Rio de Janeiro (Salgado Campos 2020; Santos 2017; Souza Santos, Souza Santos & Moniz 1962; Visconti & Nicot 1957; Visconti & Nicot, 1956).